anodyne/nova/modules/nova/core/guide/nova.started-jelly.md

 We've always said Nova would never use an ORM, but it only took a few minutes with Jelly to change our minds.
 Jelly is a simple ORM built for Kohana 3 that's easy-to-use, lightweight and incredibly powerful.
 For us, the turning point was when we finally got the news model set up and with a single line, we were able to pull a news item, its category information and all of its comments.
 A light went on for us that with a little more work in the models, we could provide developers with far more powerful tools in a much simpler interface.

+## So what are the advantages of using Jelly?

+Instead of trying to write something myself, I'll just quote directly from Jelly's creator when he answered a similar question about why Jelly was a better alternative to Kohana's built-in ORM or one of the other Kohana ORMs out there:

+* Jelly defines all it's functionality in extensible field objects.
+You can create new fields, even new types of relationship without changing the core.
+* Jelly supports complete aliasing - this may seem moot but Kohana's ORM and Sprig (another Kohana ORM) both have some issues when using non-conventional column /table names with some types of relationships
+* Jelly (will) support behaviours - that is mixin style shared code between different models without being limited to single inheritance of PHP - imagine wanting a model that is version controlled AND has MPTT ordering.
+This (should) be possible with behaviours.
+CAVEAT: This is still unstable code.
+* Jelly defines all meta data statically.
+This is crucial in separating metadata from model instances which allows you to have abstract models which still work seamlessly.
+This is a precursor and requirement for implementing model inheritance in a natural way.
+Again this is being worked in at the moment.
+* Jelly extends Kohana's query builder naturally giving you a more natural way to list and fetch models combined with a simple way to encapsulate listing logic without having a weird hybrid of a single record object which also has functions for listing multiple records.
+Fundamentally it is an attempt to extend query builder so that it is object and relationship aware rather than to write a different library that just uses query builder.
+* Jelly has meta aliases which just sound cool.

 ## Does this mean all my models won't work?

 Unfortunately, it does.